-The IRS 1075 publication lays out a framework of compliance regulations to ensure federal tax information, or FTI, is treated with adequate security provisioning to protect its confidentiality.
-This may sound simple enough but IRS 1075 puts forth a complex set of managerial, operational and technical security controls you must continuously follow in order to maintain ongoing compliance.
+IRS 1075 lays out a framework of compliance regulations to ensure federal tax information (FTI) is kept confidential.
+While this may sound simple enough, IRS 1075 is actually made up of a complex set of managerial, operational and technical security controls that must be continuously followed in order to maintain ongoing compliance.

 - Federal Tax Information and Reviews

 - Recordkeeping Requirement: IRC 6103(p)(4)(A)

 - Secure Storage: IRC 6103(p)(4)(B)

 - Reporting Requirements: IRC 6103(p)(4)(E)

 The complete document describing IRS 1075 requirements is available here.

 Focusing on Section 9: Computer System Security, reinforces a singular, simplified takeaway:

 All agency information systems used for receiving, processing, storing or transmitting federal tax information must be hardened in accordance with the requirements in IRS 1075.